What's Going On With AMC Entertainment Stock Today?

-AMC Entertainment Holdings Inc AMC shares are trading higher Tuesday ahead of earnings this week.
+AMC Entertainment Holdings Inc AMC shares are trading higher Monday on continued volatility.
+The company reported financial results at the end of last week and announced a special dividend of AMC Preferred Equity.

-AMC is scheduled to report second-quarter financial results after the market closes Thursday.
-The company is expected to report an earnings loss of 19 cents per share on quarterly revenue of $1.16 billion, according to data from Benzinga Pro.
+What Happened: AMC reported second-quarter revenue of $1.17 billion, which beat the estimate of $1.16 billion, according to data from Benzinga Pro.
+The company reported a quarterly adjusted loss of 20 cents per share, which missed the estimate for a loss of 19 cents per share.

-At the beginning of July, AMC CEO Adam Aron hinted at crushing short sellers sometime after the company reports second-quarter earnings.
+AMC also declared a special dividend in connection with its financial results.
+The company will give one AMC Preferred Equity unit for each share of AMC Class A common stock held at the close of business on Aug.
+15. The dividend is expected to be paid on Aug.
+19.

 Photo: Paul Sableman from Flickr.